isaac-mason/navcat/README.md

  * The start and end positions are used to calculate traversal costs.
  * (The y-values impact the result.)
  *
- * @param startRef The reference ID of the starting node.
+ * @param startNodeRef The reference ID of the starting node.
- * @param endRef The reference ID of the ending node.
+ * @param endNodeRef The reference ID of the ending node.
- * @param startPos The starting position in world space.
+ * @param startPosition The starting position in world space.
- * @param endPos The ending position in world space.
+ * @param endPosition The ending position in world space.
  * @param filter The query filter.
  * @returns The result of the pathfinding operation.
  */
-export function findNodePath(navMesh: NavMesh, startRef: NodeRef, endRef: NodeRef, startPos: Vec3, endPos: Vec3, filter: QueryFilter): FindNodePathResult;
+export function findNodePath(navMesh: NavMesh, startNodeRef: NodeRef, endNodeRef: NodeRef, startPosition: Vec3, endPosition: Vec3, filter: QueryFilter): FindNodePathResult;
 ```

 ### findStraightPath